-Terrain: Mostly flat with well defined paths.
+Terrain: Mostly flat with well-defined paths

 What's it like underfoot?
 You may be walking on an obvious trail, path or pavement and occasionally on a path across a field just visible in the grass.
-The terrain when dry is often compact and easy going, however, when wet it can be muddy in sections.
+The terrain when dry is often compact and easy going however when wet after prolonger rain can be muddy in sections.